All About Quince Trees: Ultimate Guide

 Quince Tree Pests and Diseases

 • Borer is a thick sap.
-Worms infest and tunnel through the tree trunks that kill the tree.
+Worms infest and tunnel through the tree trunks, that kill the tree.

-• Scale is on the bark of young twigs and branches, weakening the tree that has small hard, circular, scaly raised bumps with yellow centers, and may also be on fruit.
+• Scale is on the bark of young twigs and branches, weakening the tree that has small, hard, circular, scaly raised bumps with yellow centers, and may also be on fruit.

-• Tent caterpillar is hairy caterpillars that enclose large areas in webbing and feed on enclosed leaves.
+• Tent caterpillar is a hairy caterpillars that enclose large areas in webbing and feed on enclosed leaves.
 Remove them quickly and add them to your burn pile.

 • Quince rust is bright orange spores that form on the tree.
 It is important to prune out infected branches as soon as possible.